Micro-Lessons? What’s that?

-Short, frequent Mini-Lessons take advantage of the times when your dog is feeling mentally alert and receptive to training.
-Because a Mini-Lesson is so brief, your dog is learning at his peak performance level.
+Short, frequent Micro-Lessons take advantage of the times when your dog is feeling mentally alert and receptive to training.
+Because a Micro-Lesson is so brief, your dog is learning at his peak performance level.
 The lesson is completed while he is still mentally engaged and wanting to learn more.

-Since you always end on a positive note, you’ll find that starting the next Mini-Lesson triggers your dog’s enthusiasm right away.
-He will even anticipate the next Mini-Lesson and offer behaviors before you ask for them!
+Since you always end on a positive note, you’ll find that starting the next Micro-Lesson triggers your dog’s enthusiasm right away.
+He will even expect the next Micro-Lesson and offer behaviors before you ask for them!

 When you scatter brief and powerful training experiences throughout your normal day, you leverage the time you are already spending with your dog.
 Rather than settling for frustrating results that undermine your relationship with your dog, you can make excellent use of opportunities instead of missing out on them.

-Find out more about the awesome power of Mini-Lessons in my free eBook,
+Find out more about the awesome power of Micro-Lessons in my free eBook,

-The potential for using Mini-Lessons is simply unlimited.
+The potential for using Micro-Lessons is simply unlimited.

 All it takes is mindfulness of opportunities and investing tiny moments of time with a purpose.

 The return on that small investment will amaze you!